 Trust is a critical element for the success of any organization, as it is a foundation for building strong and solid relationships.
 This is especially true for those who are running school bus organizations.
 Student transporters must work hard to build trust among parents and members of the community.
 Parents want to entrust their children to their bus driver.
 They want to know the driver ensures they reach school and home, again, safe and on time.
 The bus driver is often a teacher, a grandparent, and an aunt or uncle, all in one.

 Building strong and solid relationships are also vital elements of implementing a successful team of bus drivers, technicians and support staff.
 Although leaders work hard to build trust among their organizations, it takes time, commitment and a willingness to listen to others.

 It often comes down to caring about and supporting the team, as well as being fair and consistent.
 Drivers spend a lot of time together between routes, and they get to know each other well.
 They also talk.

 This is especially important in the management of a school bus operation.
 All bus drivers need to be well trained.
 But more importantly, they should grow to believe that they will be properly supported when, not if, an issue arises.

-Keith Paulson, who is transportation director for the Anoka-Hennepin School District in Minnesota, said it is important to cultivate a sense of team and to focus on the mission.
+Keith Paulson, who is the transportation director for the Anoka-Hennepin School District in Minnesota, said it is important to cultivate a sense of team and to focus on the mission.
 Paulson said he works to create a culture of camaraderie and caring among staff members.
 He encourages them to spend time between assignments and get to know each other.

 “For me, the number one focus is always on the safety of the students.
 Nothing else really matters if you don’t focus on this,” Paulson said, “It doesn’t matter how efficient, clean or nice a facility is, unless people know the system is safe.”